Castellano46/Castellano46/README.md

 ### 👨‍💻 About Me: Some information about me:

-- 🔭 I am currently working on training on mobile app development.
+- 🔭 I am currently working on my own, creating iOS and Android apps.
-- 🌱 I am currently learning swift and kotlin language.
+- 🌱 I have extensive knowledge of Python development
 - 📫 How to contact me:
   * **Phone: +34 671 728 043**
   * **Email: pedroliebana35@gmail.com**